quxiaofeng/lps/lps.md

 This CIS module is equipped with a rod lens array (RLA).
 The RLA is an array of cylindrical rod lenses, which are highly polished small diameter rods made of transparent homogeneous materials.
 They work as cylindrical lens for the linear array CMOS sensor pixel by pixel.
 The typical working distance of this kind of lens is about several millimeters.
 In the customized module, it was 3mm (-2 mm / +4 mm).

-As shown in Tabletable_chars, there are four types of LEDs deployed in our CIS module, 630 nm for red, 520 nm for green, 465 nm for blue and 940 nm for infrared spectra.
+As shown in [Table II](#table_chars), there are four types of LEDs deployed in our CIS module, 630 nm for red, 520 nm for green, 465 nm for blue and 940 nm for infrared spectra.
 Typical palmprint features lay in the visible spectrum, from 380 nm to 780 nm.
 They make a hybrid of white with color temperature of 6500K.
 Recent research ([Zhang2010][Zhang2010]) has discovered that multi-spectral palmprint images are better than traditional palmprint recognition using the visible spectrum only.
 In the proposed CIS module, near infrared LEDs are deployed with the same intensity as the white light.
 The combination of visible and infrared illumination is good for anti-spoofing.

 ### 3.4 Synchronizing Unit